AnonXTG/GoGoAnimeAPI/README.md

 An unofficial **cloned** gogoanime api Library for Python where you can get free Dubbed and Subbed Download Links of almost all Anime.
 The Default Dubbed anime Language is English.

+# Note :- This is the original work of [Team Scenario](https://github.com/TeamScenario/GoGoAnimeAPI), we just cloned the API and made convenient for us to use this API.

 ## Installation
 ```$ pip3 install gogoanime-api```